 For me, personally, I tailor my supplementation individually, day to day, based on how I feel and what kind of workout I have planned.

 However, for most people, logistical constraints make that unrealistic.

-Therefore, many people will benefit from having a once-a-week prep day, where they sort all of their supplements for the week ahead in one fell swoop.
+Therefore, many men will benefit from having a once-a-week prep day, where they sort all of their bodybuilding supplements for the week ahead in one fell swoop.

 Tip: one of the best, and fastest, ways to do your once-a-week supplement organizing is to use cupcake trays to quickly sort pills.
 Then when you’re finished, you can simply take the pills from each tin and store them into an individual snack baggie… and you’re good-to-go.

 The State of Health for Bodybuilders Over 50 Today

 We seem to understand as a culture that our health needs improving, but individually we are in denial:

 - Almost everyone thinks they’re healthier than their neighbor, despite the fact that only 3% of Americans are living a healthy lifestyle.

 - Parents of obese children list their children as “very healthy” on survey forms, despite the fact that the epidemic of childhood obesity is being openly discussed in the media every day.